yunbeizhang/yunbeizhang.github.io/index.md

 Prior to my doctoral studies, I graduated with a B.S. in Mathematics from Osaka University, where I was advised by Prof. Masaaki Wada and Prof. Seidai Yasuda.
 My undergraduate education also includes two years at Peking University; in 2015, I made a deliberate choice to withdraw and forge my own path, a decision that ultimately led me to where I am today.

+<p style="color:#0056b3; font-weight: bold;">I'm always open to discussing new research ideas and potential collaborations.
+If my work resonates with your interests, I would be delighted to connect.</p>

 <!-- ## Research Interests
 - **Efficient Pre-trained Model Reprogramming**
 - **Test/Inference-time Learning**